rpm-software-management/dnf/doc/command_ref.rst

 ``--setopt=<option>=<value>``
     override a config option from the config file.
 To override config options from repo files, use ``repoid.option`` for the ``<option>``.

+``--skip-broken``
+    Resolve depsolve problems by removing packages that are causing problems from the transaction.
+    It is alias for configuration option :ref:`strict <strict-label>` with False value.

 ``--showduplicates``
     show duplicates, in repos, in list/search commands